 This course aims to help you develop your skills as a designer of games.
 We’ll talk about what makes games a unique form of media, how to tell good stories, how to generate ideas, and how story can be conveyed through games (spoiler: there are LOTS of different ways!).
-These are the core sections of the course, and we’ll be adding bonus sections soon.
+These are the core sections of the course, and we’ve been busy adding bonus sections.

-Story structure was the first bonus section.
-Each extra new section will provide new ways to improve your game design techniques.
+Story structure was the first bonus section, and each extra new section provides new ways to improve your game design techniques.

 Each of the course videos is made using the Unity game engine, and we communicate information within this game setting.

 As well as video lectures, this course contains "Reflection" moments where we ask you to pause and think about what your answers to specific questions would be, "Missions" where we ask you to do some writing (and then show you our own example), and worksheets to guide your ideas.

 We also encourage you to share your ideas and give feedback to others.

 Once you complete this course, you’ll be able to design story-rich games using various different methods to convey your ideas.
 So have a look!